vernchao91/Maze_Runner/README.md

 The player will have limited visibility and can pickup items throughout the maze that can be used anytime.
 - keys to open locked doors
+- switch to open doors
-- gas/battery to increase light radius or light duration.
+- torch to increase light radius
-- a camera that can snap the ghost and freeze it for a few seconds
-- a gun that can shoot the enemy

 ## Functionality & MVPs
 During the game, users will be able to:
 * Start, Pause or Unpause the maze, Reset the Maze, Mute or Unmute the volume
 * Navigate the character by using the arrow keys
-* Use space bar to grab an item that you can use right away, or save it.
+* Use space bar to grab the key
-* If gun or camera is on the item slot, then left clicking will use the item.

 ## Wireframes
 ![Screenshot (123)](https://user-images.githubusercontent.com/85369724/131963654-92eee98c-c880-45f4-9874-9341aa589b32.png)